minrk/travis-wheels/README.md

 travis-wheels
 =============

+**This package is deprecated**

+Since Python has manylinux wheels now and packages like numpy, scipy, and matplotlib all build them, there is little need to maintain up-to-date wheels for Travis, as package maintainers are already doing it.

+Original README:

 A proof-of-concept for the generation and storage travis-ci applicable Python wheels.

 The primary work for this repo is done in the [builder](https://github.com/pelson/travis-wheels/tree/builder) branch which, when updated,